neerakara/Adaptive_batch_norm_for_segmentation/README.md

 The code has been tested with tensorflow 1.9.0 and python 3.6.6

 # Running the experiments
-For training the initial domains, run the 'train_initial_domains.py'.
+For training the initial domains, run 'train_initial_domains.py'.
 This trains the shared convolutional weights as well as the domain-specific batch normalization weights.

-For training on a new domain, first run the 'evaluate.py' on the training set of the new domain and identify the closest already learned domain.
+For training on a new domain, first run 'evaluate.py' on the training set of the new domain and identify the closest already learned domain.

 Then, initialize the batch normalization parameters of the new domain with those of the closest domain and finetune them with the 'train_new_domain.py' file.
+In this training, the convolutional weights are not updated.